Course Descriptions

 Natural Resources & Environmental Law Clinic - LAWS 7209

-Non Profit Law - LAWS 7251
+Non-Profit Law - LAWS 7251

-Examines the legal and policy issues raised by non-profits, including the formation of a non-profit, qualification for federal tax exemption, the rise and role of private foundations, fiduciary duty issues, restrictions on political activity and private benefit, etc. Also focuses on the broader social questions raised by giving, charities, and philanthropy.
+Examines the legal and policy issues raised by non-profits.
+Topics may include the formation of a non-profit, qualification for federal tax exemption, the rise and role of private foundations, fiduciary duty issues, restrictions on political activity and private benefit, and the unrelated business income tax.
+Also focuses on broader social questions raised by giving, charities, and philanthropy.
+3 credits, letter graded.

 Oil and Gas - LAWS 7102